Originally published April, 2000. Republished April 20, 2011.

 - Give out as much information as you can to people of different faiths who attend.
 You can explain the service, the Shabbat and prayer customs, including the kippah (yarmulke) and tallit (prayer shawl), standing and sitting.
 Find out the customs of your synagogue that might not be obvious to someone who is not Jewish, such as not taking photographs or writing in the synagogue.
 Ask the rabbi of the synagogue has a booklet with explanations.
 Jeffrey Salkin's bestseller, Putting God on the Guest List, contains an explanation of the Bar/Bat Mitzvah service specifically for people who aren't Jewish, with permission to photocopy and distribute.

 - Some synagogues allow families to create a supplement that includes creative English readings, the Torah portion, and explanations.
 You might also consider asking friends to serve as greeters at the door if the synagogue does not have this custom already, to hand out the prayerbook and supplement, kippah and tallit where necessary, and to point out where they are in the service.

 - Let the rabbi know who's coming and whom you want to involve, if possible.
 Perhaps he or she can add explanations during the service, or help individuals fulfill their tasks without embarrassment.

-- If non-Jews can't take leading parts in the service, find ways to acknowledge them appropriately and authentically — at the party, at home, by mentioning them in a speech.
+- If people who aren't Jewish can't take leading parts in the service, find ways to acknowledge them appropriately and authentically — at the party, at home, by mentioning them in a speech.

-- Don't feel you need to change the service to accommodate non-Jews (or even Jews) who don't know what's going on.
+- Don't feel you need to change the service to accommodate people of other faiths (or even Jews) who don't know what's going on.
 Have respect for the choices you and your family have made: the synagogue, the rabbi, the kind of service, and help your family and guests appreciate what you have found meaningful in your Jewish community.